-Maze Women’s Sexual Health specializes in treating women who are having problems associated with sex.
+Maze Women’s Sexual Health is one of the largest centers for women’s sexual health in the country that specializes in treating women who are having problems associated with sex.
 Many women’s problems have physiological roots and medical professionals are beginning to recognize more and more treatment possibilities for many of these problems.

 For over a decade,the topic of sexual function has been on the table; not to mention on TV, in magazines, in stand-up comedy routines and, yes, in doctors’ offices.
 With one caveat — we could talk about it as long as we were talking about men.

 Medications that treat erectile dysfunction in men successfully resolved many (but not all) of the problems men were having with their erections as they age, or because of a medical condition, or due to depression after a job loss.
 Sexual dysfunction, though upsetting, was now an issue a man could address with his doctor quickly and get “back to business.”